rakotomandimby/code-ai.nvim/README.md

 # How it works

 - The plugin resides in Neovim.
-  - It scans the files corresponding to the patterns defined in [.ai-scanned-files](./.ai-scanned-files)
-- If the agent URL are defined, it will send the prompt to the agent, which will send it to the corresponding API.
+- If the agents URLs are defined, it will send the prompt to the agent, which will send it to the corresponding LLM API.
+  - It scans the files corresponding to the patterns defined in [.ai-scanned-files](./.ai-scanned-files) and builds a multi-turn chat from them.
+  - It sends the [multi-turn chat and the prompt](./documentation/multi-turn-chat.json) to the agents
+  - It receives the response from the agents and displays it in a popup
-- If the agent URL are not defined, it will send the prompt to the API directly.
+- If the agent URL are not defined, it will send the prompt directly to the corresponding LLM API.
+  - It **does not scan** any files
+  - It **does not build a multi-turn chat** but directly sends the prompt to the LLM API
+  - It receives the response from the agents and displays it in a popup

 ## Installation